boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-replace-value/column-level-support.md

 The Edit and Delete options can also be used to update values in the rule.

-**NOTE:** This feature is applicable to all measure and dimension columns in the datasource.
+**NOTE:** This feature is applicable to only string columns in the datasource.